 Prior to joining the firm, Adam was a tax partner with the Los Angeles office of the international law firm now known as Sidley Austin LLP.
 Prior to joining Sidley, Adam was an Attorney-Advisor with the U.S. Treasury Department’s Office of Tax Policy where his responsibilities included drafting legislation, regulations and rulings involving like-kind exchanges, bankruptcy and insolvency tax issues and reform of the tax penalty system.
 He is a past chair of the American Bar Association Tax Section’s Committee on Sales, Exchanges & Basis (and former vice-chair of the Committee and chair of its Subcommittee on Like-Kind Exchanges), a member of the Government Relations Committee of the National Association of Real Estate Investment Trusts and is a frequent speaker and writer on like-kind exchanges, partnerships and joint ventures, REITs and other tax topics.

+Education.
 Adam received a B.S. with distinction in chemistry from Yale University in 1981 where he was graduated Summa cum Laude and a J.D. from Stanford Law School in 1984.
 He is a member of Phi Beta Kappa.